-- 1. Less than the optimal amount of DNA present (low template). - 2.
-A mixed DNA profile where the number of contributors is unclear. - 3.
-The DNA has degraded, which means it has broken down into small pieces insufficient for a full profile to be produced. - 4.
-There are chemical components stopping the DNA profiling process from working efficiently (inhibition).
+- 1. less than the optimal amount of DNA is present (low template) - 2. there is a mixed DNA profile where the number of contributors is unclear - 3. the DNA has degraded, which means it has broken down into small pieces that are insufficient for a full profile to be produced - 4. there are chemical components stopping the DNA profiling process from working efficiently (inhibition).

 In a complex DNA profile, the scientist will often observe small peaks that are close to the baseline of the graph.
 This will mean that there will be ambiguity regarding what constitutes a true allele rather than an artefact of the analysis.
 There will also be uncertainty in defining the number of possible contributors to a mixture.
-If the DNA is old, or has been in a warm, humid environment, it will have started to degrade into smaller pieces, and larger STRs (longer alleles) might give disproportionately low peaks or even be missing (Figure 8(b)) giving a characteristic 'ski slope' appearance.
+If the DNA is old, or has been in a warm, humid environment, it will have started to degrade into smaller pieces, and larger STRs (longer alleles on the x-axis of the electropherogram) might give disproportionately low peaks or even be missing (Figure 8(d)), giving a characteristic 'ski slope' appearance.
 All of these effects are increased if there is less than an optimal amount of DNA present in the sample to start with.
-As the quantity and quality of DNA decreases, some STRs show only one instead of an expected two peaks and some will give no results at all.
+As the quantity and quality of DNA decreases, some STRs show only one instead of the expected two peaks, and some will give no results at all.
 These are known as partial DNA profiles.
 Figure 9 shows portions of DNA profiles with 'noise' artefacts marked.
 These artefacts will generally be excluded from the comparison between a crime-scene sample and a known sample.

 Scientists must judge whether all of the parts of the DNA profile can be confidently assigned to one person or, in the case of a mixture of DNA from multiple people, how many different people's DNA might be present.
-Depending on the quantity and quality of DNA present, the interpretation process might be straightforward with no ambiguity, or it might leave room for a range of opinions.
+Depending on the quantity and quality of DNA present, the interpretation process might be straightforward, with no ambiguity, or it might leave room for a range of opinions.
 In a fresh known sample such as a mouth swab taken from a person of interest, scientists can distinguish which of the peaks are known and understood technical artefacts with certainty, as they will be at a very low level compared to the alleles in the DNA profile.